madetech/learn/technology/README.md

     <div class="card-body card-border">
       <h3 class="card-title mt-0">Infrastructure</h3>
       <p class="card-text">
-        Use code to describe and build your cloud infrastructure in a repeatable and scalable way.
+        Use code to describe and build your cloud infrastructure.
       </p>
       <a href="/core-skills/infrastructure" class="btn btn-success">Learn more</a>
     </div>